-This low carb shrimp bisque has an unbeatable intense flavor.
+This low carb shrimp bisque has an unbeatable intense flavor – because the whole shrimp are used!
+Keto, gluten free, and LCHF recipe.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!